Update: ‘Bronco production & sales’ section updated.

 In addition to various styles and levels of off-road capabilities, the Bronco twins will also have derivatives focused on eco-friendliness in the future.
 This includes the highly anticipated hybrid and plug-in hybrid variants.

-Owner’s manual confirms the future Ford Bronco Hybrid
+Owner’s manual confirms future Ford Bronco Hybrid

 Ford released its owner’s manual before beginning sales of the gas-powered Bronco two- and four-door midsize SUVs.
 The original 550-page document reaffirmed that the company has planned a Bronco hybrid for a commercial launch.
 There are two citations of the hybrid variant, first in the Storing Your Vehicle section and again in the Scheduled Maintenance section.